 The Abyssinian’s signature cougar-like appearance is thanks in part to its ticked coat.

-The Aby comes in a variety of colors including a reddish-cinnamon, chocolate, blue, lilac, and fawn.
+The Aby comes in a variety of colours including a reddish-cinnamon, chocolate, blue, lilac, and fawn.
 Their lithe, slender bodies, long tails, and large, alert ears give them a regal appearance.

 Kittens are born with darker fur, which lightens gradually as they mature.
 People interested in adopting an Abyssinian will be pleased to hear that their coat is low-maintenance.
 Once a week brushing should suffice to keep this kitty looking its best.